Nursing Programs Admission Requirements

 • Physical forms, including documentation of immunizations/titers

-• Current CPR certification by the American Heart Association, Health Care Providers course, Or the American Red Cross
+• Current CPR certification by the American Heart Association, Health Care Providers course, or the American Red Cross

 • Criminal background check